Topaz: Properties, Facts and Photos

 What Colour is Topaz?

 Although known for its wide range of colours, most topaz is colourless.
-Colourless topaz is sometimes known as white topaz.Impurities of titanium, iron (often hematite) or chromium produce colours including red, pink, violet, purple, blue, orange, brown, and green.
+This material is sometimes called white topaz.Impurities of titanium, iron (often hematite) or chromium produce shades including red, pink, violet, purple, blue, orange, brown, and green.

 Imperial Topaz, one of the most sought-after varieties, can exhibit hues of orange, pink, or red, often within the same crystal.

-Although blue occurs naturally, it's very rare, so most gemstones are produced by heating colourless topaz.
+Although blue occurs naturally, it's very rare, so most blue topaz gemstones are produced by irradiating colourless topaz, followed by heating to stabilise or adjust the colour.

 Sky Blue is the most popular variety of blue topaz.
 London Blue is more intense, with a darker tone and deep saturation.
-The colour of Swiss Blue is often described as 'electric blue'.
+The colour of Swiss Blue is sometimes described as 'electric blue'.

 Sky Blue Topaz is usually stored for a couple of months.
 London and Swiss Blue are left for considerably longer, so are more expensive.

-Blue topaz, or any variety that's been irradiated, should be protected from intense heat and sudden temperature changes.
-At just 500 degrees Celsius (932°F), the stone's colour begins to fade.
+Blue topaz that's been irradiated should be protected from intense heat and sudden temperature changes.
+At 500 degrees Celsius (932°F), the stone's colour begins to fade.

 When yellow to reddish-brown topaz is heated at a relatively low temperature, if impurities of chromium are present, the stone turns a rich shade of pink or purplish-red.